vega/vega-lite/site/docs/overview.md

 This documentation describes the [JSON specification language](#spec) and how to [use Vega-Lite visualizations](usage.html) in a web application.

 {:#toc}
 ## Table of Contents

+Below is the an overview of the documentation for Vega-Lite properties.
+See [below](#spec) for an overview of Vega-Lite specifications.

 {% include docs_toc.md %}

 {:#spec}